 Juyong Lee

 I am a PhD(/MS int.) student at KAIST, advised by Kimin Lee.
 I received a B.S. degree with a double major in both mathematics and computer science/engineering at POSTECH.
 I have an experience as an exchange student at Stanford.
+Recently, I am working as a research engineer (contractor via YunoJuno) at Google DeepMind.

 CV / Google Scholar / Github